sam0x17/conduit/README.md

 ## Short-Term TODO
 - [ ] initial binary release
+- [ ] installation instructions
+- [ ] usage instructions
 - [ ] `conduit update` command for updating to the latest conduit binary
 - [ ] `conduit upgrade` command, once we have additions that require retroactive changes to conduit.js or the routing system
 - [ ] compress index.html with zlib/gzip compression
 - [ ] ability to produce a static application bundle without deploying to S3
 - [ ] confirm which search engines support conduit-style routing (Googlebot we know for sure)
 - [ ] assess browser compatibility (only firefox is actively checked at the moment)
 - [ ] macos binaries

 ## Future Work
 * optional haml/scss/sass/slim support